ground-context/ground/README.md

 # Ground

 Ground is an open-source data context service under development at UC Berkeley.
+The goal of the Ground project is to serve as a central model, API, and repistory

 Ground is motivated by our experiences with users of open-source data processing packages like Spark, Hadoop, and Jupyter, and the software vendors that provide tools and services in those ecosystems.
 We have repeatedly heard requests in those communities for a flexible, vendor-neutral, open-source context service.
 We believe that an effective service in this space will go